Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 • The bottom line: Limited bandwidth for each sub-5GHz band.
 In an area crowded with 5GHz Wi-Fi broadcasters, practically everywhere these days, this band-splitting practice likely adds little in terms of extra real-world total bandwidth.

-Like the case of the Linksys Velop, the Orbi has a full local web user interface and the Orbi mobile app, originally available as an option.
+Like the case of the Linksys Velop, the Orbi has a full local web user interface and the Orbi mobile app, initially available as an option.

-In mid-2019, Netgear introduced Netgear Armor online protection as an add-on subscription for its Orbi mobile app.
+In mid-2019, NETGEAR introduced NETGEAR Armor online protection (as well as VPN and Parental Controls) as an add-on subscription for its Orbi mobile app.
 Depending on the model, this is often included as a month-long or year-long trial period.
-Additionally, there’s a separate subscription for the Parental Control feature.

-Unfortunately, since then, Netgear has slowly removed useful features and settings from the web user interface, and these once-free elements are part of the subscription.
-The moment you set up a new Orbi, you’ll be coerced into signing up for a login account and using the mobile app.
+Unfortunately, since then, NETGEAR has slowly removed useful features and settings from the web user interface.
+In other words, it has slowly moved these once-free elements into the subscription.
+Nowadays, the moment you set up a new Orbi (or any NETGEAR consumer-grade router, for that matter), you’ll be coerced into signing up for a login account and using the mobile app.

 Orbi Mobile App RBK860 Series SettingsOrbi Mobile App RBK860 Series Nags